Anticipatory Technology with Fractal Logical Entailments

 Proposal".
 When these mechanisms

-are commonly available, the individual may feel empowered by the play of the
+are commonly available, the individual may feel empowered by the play

 bead games.

-It also has been long recognized by
+It also has been long

-sociologists that the decision making process, especially when done in a
+sociologists that the decision making process, especially when done in

-climate of uncertainty, are not just products of rational judgment, but also
+climate of uncertainty, are not just products of rational judgment, but

 reflect heuristic shortcuts which are susceptible to individual biases.
-Our

-group’s proposals follow classic work on the levels-of-organization hypothesis
+group's proposals follow classic work on the levels-of-organization

 and the epigenetic principle.
 [21]

-Following Bertalanffy’s work, Prueitt’s
+Following Bertalanffy's

-stratification theory argues against the concept of reducing higher levels of
+stratification theory argues against the concept of reducing higher

 complexity to lower levels.
-An interactive model developed within stratification
+An interactive model developed within

 theory may best capture and describe decision-making process.

-Certain criticisms are made regarding
+Certain criticisms are

-numerical models of concepts, and logical entailments seen popular in web
+numerical models of concepts, and logical entailments seen popular in

 ontology languages and in the schools of artificial intelligence.
 This criticism suggests setting aside hard